ameligy/hello-world/README.md

 repository testing

 I am chem eng student with an interest in programming.
-I am now a practicing chemical engineering based in Edmonton, AB.
+I am now a chemical engineer based in Edmonton, AB.